TREYCSE/Virtual_Detention_Frontend/README.md

         ...
       ]
     }
-<value> is a JSON number (whole or decimal), JSON string, or a JSON object that represents binary data (see the Encoding binary values section below for details). <list> is a list of such values.
+##### <value> is a JSON number (whole or decimal), JSON string, or a JSON object that represents binary data (see the Encoding binary values section below for details). <list> is a list of such values.
 This format is similar to gRPC's ClassificationRequest and RegressionRequest protos.
 Both versions accept list of Example objects.

-### What is the Full Scope of the Project?
+### Full Scope of the Project | Summary:

 #### 1. User Experience - The Virtual Detention Tutor

 #### 2. Milestones for Virtual Detention expansion!
 How far could this project go?